thomassuedbroecker/iot-automotive-starter-server-and-ios-application/README.md

 I this project the iOS Mobile App code is in this _github-project_, in the folder **./mobile-app-ios-carsharing** .

-To play a demo of the app, see the [Starter Experience home page](https://iot-automotive-starter.mybluemix.net).
+To play with a demo of the mobile app, you can use the [Starter Experience home page](https://iot-automotive-starter.mybluemix.net).

-Later you will enable push notifications when the weather at the drop off time of your car reservation becomes bad.
+Later you will enable push notifications.
+The push notification will show you, what is the weather condition at the drop of your current car reservation.

 The **Mobililty Starter Application** provides a simple custom authentication service that you use here.